ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-search-box/readme.md

 ### Important notes about autocomplete

+Autocomplete suggestions can come from either slotted content or `getSuggestions(query)`.
 Slot content takes precedence over `getSuggestions(query)` when both are supplied.

+The component applies debouncing, keyboard navigation, active option state, and accessibility attributes while suggestions are open, regardless of which mode is supplying the list.
+Selecting a suggestion updates the input value.
+Submitting the form continues to call `performSearch` and emit `searchOnSubmit` with the current value.

 For custom HTML suggestions, plain text-only options are highlighted automatically.
 If your custom option contains extra markup, wrap the text that should receive highlighting in an element with `data-ontario-search-highlight`.